Key Takeaways

 Building Support Systems

 Support groups can also be beneficial, offering a sense of community and shared experience.
-Connecting with others who understand the challenges of living with DID can provide valuable insights and encouragement.
+Connecting with others who understand the challenges of living with DID can provide useful insights and encouragement.

 Frequently Asked Questions (FAQ)